viveksidu1/Secure-Scalable-Multi-VPC-AWS-Architecture/README.md

 ### 🎥 Project Implementation Demo
-Click the image below to watch the complete walkthrough:
+Click the image below to watch the COMPLETE WALKTHROUGH:
 [![Watch the video](images/diagram.png)](https://youtu.be/TUMHARA_VIDEO_LINK)